rafaelcolladojr/arrowhead.nvim/README.md

 <BR>

 > [!WARNING]
 > This plugin is experimental and has only been tested on Dart/Flutter code.
-If you'd like this to work in your preferred language, feel free to submit a feature request.
-Or better yet: submit a pull request.
+If you'd like this to work in your preferred language, feel free to request it be submitting an issue.

 <BR>